cyrilletuzi/angular-async-local-storage/README.md

 ## Interoperability

-For interoperability when mixing this lib with direct usage of native APIs or other libs (which doesn't make sense in most of cases), see the [interoperability documentation](./docs/INTEROPERABILITY.md).
+For interoperability when mixing this lib with direct usage of native APIs or other libs like `localforage` (which doesn't make sense in most of cases), see the [interoperability documentation](./docs/INTEROPERABILITY.md).